 - > Channel - Determines the operating frequency to be used.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode This field determines the wireless mode which the device works on. - 11b only Only 802.11b wireless stations can connect to the device. - 11g only Only 802.11g wireless stations can connect to the device. - 11n only Only 802.11n wireless stations can connect to the device. - 11bg mixed Both 802.11b and 802.11g wireless stations can connect to the device. - 11bgn mixed All 802.11b, 802.11g and 802.11n wireless stations can connect to the device. - > Channel Width Determines the channel width to be used.
-It is unnecessary to change the default value unless required. - Enable Wireless Radio Select or deselect this check box to allow or deny wireless stations to access the device. - Enable SSID Broadcast Select or deselect this check box to allow or deny the device to broadcast its name (SSID) on the air.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - Select the desired wireless mode.
+The options are: - 11b only Only 802.11b wireless stations can connect to the device. - 11g only - Only 802.11g wireless stations can connect to the device. - 11n only Only 802.11n wireless stations can connect to the device. - 11bg mixed Both 802.11b and 802.11g wireless stations can connect to the device. - 11bgn mixed - All 802.11b, 802.11g and 802.11n wireless stations can connect to the device. - > Channel Width - Determines the channel width to be used.
+It is unnecessary to change the default value unless required. - > Enable Wireless Radio - Select or deselect this check box to allow or deny wireless stations to access the device. - Enable SSID Broadcast Select or deselect this check box to allow or deny the device to broadcast its name (SSID) on the air.
 If it's allowed, when wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the device.